yanyundoris/MSBD6000BProject2/README.md

 In this project, I tried two different methods to classify flower photoes.
 Firstly, I trained and evaluated a CNN model with training and validation sets, the validation accuracy is about 78%, which is not good enough.
 Training an entire CNN model from scratch could not achive a satisfactory performance since we only had limited data (2500+ for training and 500+ for validation).
 So I considered to use a pretrained model with a large scale of data, and treated the last layer output as initialization for my prediction model.
 With the help of this transfer learning workflow, my validation accuracy increased to 90%.

-### II.
-Stage 1: Training a CNN model with random initialization
+## II.
+Stage 1: Train a random initialization CNN

 #### a.
 Pre-processing